-The “learnability” paper will be presented at the ACM SIGCOMM 2014 annual conference in Chicago on August 21, 2014.
+The “learnability” paper was presented at the ACM SIGCOMM 2014 annual conference in Chicago on August 21, 2014.

 This is the authors' version of the work.
-The definitive version will be published in the proceedings of ACM SIGCOMM 2014.
+The definitive version was published in the proceedings of ACM SIGCOMM 2014.

 What is congestion control?

 On the Internet, most of the intelligence lies in the endpoint computers, not inside the network.
 One of the endpoints' responsibilities is to fairly share the network's limited resources among themselves.

 For example, in a house with a 10 Mbps connection to the Internet, with two users trying to upload a video to YouTube at the same time, it's usually the users' computers that decide how the 10 Mbps will be split.
 Does one get 9 Mbps and the other 1 Mbps?
 Do they split the capacity evenly?
 Does the one with the shorter video get to go first?
 By sending too aggressively, do these uploads force real-time conversations (e.g. a Skype call) to suffer large delays?

 These questions are the province of TCP congestion control: an algorithm contained in every computer on the Internet, governing how it shares the network with other computers.
 TCP's implementations are arguably the most widely-used computer programs in the world.
 It runs the World Wide Web and services like Netflix and YouTube.